Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 2.4 Classes

 While attributes, skills, and perks are the foundation of a character's abilities, classes are the foundation of a character's identity and nature.
-Classes define a character's Focus attribute, as well as gives them access to skills, perks, and items that are otherwise inaccessible to other classes.
+Classes define a character's Focus attribute, as well as gives them access to skills, items, and abilities that are otherwise inaccessible to other classes.

 > Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.

 Classes grant a character a unique 16th skill that falls under the designated Focus attribute.
 This class skill is used to perform class-specific actions and give the character an edge in a specialized area of the world.

-Each class provides a unique list of perks that fall under this class skill.
+Each class provides unique class abilities that harness this class skill.
-These class perks will often allow the character to evolve its abilities in different ways.
+These class abilities will often allow the character to evolve its combat ability in different ways.

 Additionally, each class has a unique type of gear associated with them that serves as a channel for the class's power.
 This piece of gear is only attainable by leveling up and will provide bonuses to the class skill.